HelloWorldLTY/AWGAN/README.md

 # AWGAN
 Codes for paper: AWGAN: a powerful batch correction model for scRNA-seq data

+We refer [WGAN-GP](https://github.com/Zeleni9/pytorch-wgan) and [iMAP](https://github.com/Svvord/iMAP) to construct the model and train it.

 # Download
 To install this tool, please use this code:
 ```